Graphiques-Digitale/SSSEO/README.md

 ## 4. Extensions

-Apart from **_Core_**, all submodules should be included on an as-needed basis, as a result of extra database fields being created.
+Apart from **_Core_**, all submodules should be included on an as-needed basis.
+This is as a result of extra database fields being created and wanting to keep functionality as lean as possible.

-Less is more...

 ### 4.1.
 Core ( HTML Metadata )